prestodb/presto/presto-docs/src/main/sphinx/overview/concepts.rst

 Split
 ^^^^^

-Tasks operate on splits which are are sections of larger data set.
+Tasks operate on splits which are sections of a larger data set.
 Stages at the lowest level of a distributed query plan retrieve data via splits from connectors, and intermediate stages at a higher level of a distributed query plan retrieve data from other stages.